What is ABA? Applied Behavior Analysis Therapy Services

 Cost of Therapy

 At Swarthy Lion Behavioral Health & Wellness, we believe services should be quality, accessible, and effective.
 For this reason we are now accepting clients insured by Georgia Medicaid and its managed care providers.
 This typically results in no out of pocket costs for most authorized members!
-We are also an in network provider with Anthem.
-Out-of-pocket costs for individuals uninsured or underinsured will be based on assessment and can be confirmed by contacting: sindy@swarthylion.com.
+We are currently in network with Aetna, Anthem, Cigna, Tricare East, Georgia Medicaid and its managed care health plans: Amerigroup, Caresource, and Peach State Health Plan.
+Families with medicaid coverage typically receive coverage with no out of pocket costs.
+Co-payments will be covered by the insured.
+Out-of-pocket costs for individuals uninsured or underinsured will be based on assessment and can be confirmed by contacting: build@swarthylion.com.

 Schedule your free consultation with us and we will be happy to assist you with any additional medical insurance & billing related questions!